jnixy/website/content/post/post25-mpv-updates/index.md

 * people who had crashed and died while fleeing police,
 * people who were involved in accidental collisions with police vehicles,
 * people who died in correctional facilities,
-* people who were killed by off-duty cops or correctional officers,
+* people who were killed by off-duty cops or correctional officers (e.g., off-duty cop commits [murder-suicide](https://www.nytimes.com/2013/04/16/nyregion/officer-killed-boyfriend-and-son-in-murder-suicide-police-say.html))
 * people who died for reasons that were not attributed to police actions,
 * people who were armed or attempted to gain control of a cop's gun, and
 * people who were holding a toy/replica gun or something that resembled a gun.